Important Message: California State PTA Supports All Children and Families

 At the end of the year, the students’ works will be displayed in an art show.
 View the art show at Stocklmeir.

 To learn more about CSMA’s art programs, visit their website.
-Teachers scheduled are Judy Schulze and Tiffany Lin.
+The art teacher for 2025-2026 is Michelle Fedor.